PrinceOfCzechia/Bachelor-Thesis-Auxiliary-Code/README.md

 **iter.cpp**: iterates over all the cells and faces of a mesh and returns their respective n-dimensional Lebesgue measures, as well as sums of those, separately for boundary and interior entities.

 **normals.cpp**: iterating over all the cells and then over each cell's faces, this code returns *unit outward normal vectors* for each cell's face in the form of *TNL::Containers::Vector* of smaller *TNL::Containers::Vector* entities, which contain the normals of type *PointType*, which is again a *TNL::Containers::Vector*.
 The word vector is a little overloaded here.

+**numgrad.cpp**: the backbone of it all, this is the numerical scheme which computes gradient inside a cell.
+Based on Generalized Stokes' Theorem, it translates a volume integral of *grad(f)* to a surface integral of just *f*.
+With help of some useful approximations, the code converges to analytical gradient fairly quickly.
+The convergence is tested on analytical functions, whose analytical gradient is calculated manually in the function *angrad*.